hasun1226/MobileAppProject/deliverables/iteration-01.plan.md

 # YOUR PRODUCT/TEAM NAME

-## Iteration XX
+## Iteration 01

- * Start date: FILL IN THE DATE WHEN YOU HAD YOUR FIRST TEAM PLANNING MEETING
+ * Start date: Thursday, October 5th, 2016
  * End date: FILL IN THE DATE WHEN YOU ARE PLANNING TO HAVE YOUR REVIEW MEETING

 ## Process

-(Optional:) Introduction
+The first meeting: We talked about the project ideas and decided which to work on.

 #### Roles & responsibilities

-Describe the different roles (e.g. developers, communication facilitator, proof-reader, etc.) on the team, and the responsibilities associated with each role.
+ * Developer:
+ * :

 #### Events

 Please describe the meetings you planning to have:
- * When and where?
-In-person or online?
- * What's the purpose of each meeting?
+ * Every Wednesday 11PM on Google Hangout

 #### Artifacts